 Figuring out how much shade or sun your yard gets can get a little confusing.
-Before spending any money on plants or bushes, it’s a good idea to scope out the different areas of your lawn.
+Before spending any money on garden plants or bushes, it’s a good idea to scope out the different outdoor spaces of your lawn.

-- Full sun means you get six or more hours of direct sunlight each day, says the Penn State Extension.
-Those hours don’t need to be consecutive: It could mean two hours of morning sun and four or more in the afternoon.
+- Full sun means you get six or more hours of direct sunlight each day.
+Those hours don’t need to be consecutive: It could be two hours of morning sun and four or more in the afternoon.

 - Partial sun consists of four to six hours of sun a day.

 - Partial shade is two to four hours of sun per day.

 - Full shade means no direct sun.
 Don’t give up, though: Indirect, reflected sun can provide sufficient light for some plants to photosynthesize and grow.

 To figure out how much sun your yard gets, go outside every hour starting at 7 a.m.
 Mark sections receiving sun or shade on a sketch of your yard.
 The results provide a foundation for your shade garden ideas and design.
 At different times of the year, the sun’s angle differs; for example, southern exposures get more sun in the summer.